jodconverter/jodconverter/README.md

 ### Building the Project

 Build default, JODConverter is built using the OpenOffice libraries.
 See [here](https://github.com/sbraconnier/jodconverter/issues/113) to know why.
-Bu you can build the project using the LibreOffice libraries with the `useLibreOffice` argument.
+But you can build the project using the LibreOffice libraries with the `useLibreOffice` argument.

 #### With OpenOffice libraries:
 ```Shell